The 2022 grant cycle is open. Grant applications will be accepted by email from May 1 – July 15, 2022.

 Grant applications will be reviewed by the LPS grants committee with final approval by the entire Board of Directors.
 Formal presentation of the awards will be made at a time and place announced by LPS.

-Lump sum payments will be made to all award recipients at the formal presentation of awards.
+Awards will be announced to recipients at the formal presentation of our awards ceremony.
 Photos showing the completion of the project are to be provided together with a written final report.
 Depending on the size and cost of the project, interim progress reports and total cost estimates may be requested.
 A final report from the grantee concerning the use of the grant funds will be required within thirty (30) days of the completion of the project.
 Final reports will be presented at the society’s annual meeting.
 If the project is not complete, an interim report will be expected.